alfreimaz/mainwebsite/content/posts/articles/dynamicEssay.md

 triggering action are irrelevant as far our static revision is
-concerned: our conditional beliefs about the current situation given some hypothetical information do not depend on the way this information might be acquired\" [Baltag].
+concerned: our conditional beliefs about the current situation given some hypothetical information do not depend on the way this information might be acquired" [Baltag].
 Also, note that, in the spirit of standard DEL, we assume discrete intervals of time, with every action spanning a whole unit[^7].

 ## Weak and strong assertions

-Before properly describing each action, or "trigger\", in belief revision terms, let us test the waters first and come back to one of our key challenges to account for: that when some new piece of information contradicts what the audience believes, they can have two main types of
+Before properly describing each action, or "trigger", in belief revision terms, let us test the waters first and come back to one of our key challenges to account for: that when some new piece of information contradicts what the audience believes, they can have two main types of
 reaction: acceptance or rejection.
-Suppose that in a scene, some actor presents themselves as "Alice\" and that, later on, for the same character, someone calls them "Bob\".
+Suppose that in a scene, some actor presents themselves as "Alice" and that, later on, for the same character, someone calls them "Bob".
 The audience is most likely going to notice the change and resist against it, assuming the second improviser has made a mistake, as it contradicts what was previously established.
 Now, on the other hand, suppose that a whole scene is